A Pain That I'm Used To

-"A Pain That I'm Used To" is a song by English electronic band Depeche Mode.
+"A Pain That I'm Used To" is a song by English electronic music band Depeche Mode.
 It is the opening track on their eleventh studio album, Playing the Angel (2005).
+It was released as the album's second single on 12 December 2005 through Mute Records.

 Background

-Mute Records released "A Pain That I'm Used To" on 12 December 2005 as the album's second single.
-The single contains remixes by UK Mute label mates Goldfrapp, and Jacques Lu Cont (Stuart Price).
+The single contains remixes by Goldfrapp and Jacques Lu Cont (Stuart Price).
 There are also two radio versions.
 The first one is only a slight remix, whereas the second contains a completely different, more electronic introduction and instrumentation.

-Although "Better Days" was mentioned to be the B-side for the single in its press release, it ended up being a track called "Newborn" when the track lists were released.
+Although "Better Days" was mentioned to be the B-side for the single in its press release, it ended up being a track called "Newborn" when the track listings were released.
 "Better Days" went on to be the B-side to the following single, "Suffer Well".
 "Newborn" is a slow song that transforms into a harder song during the chorus.
-It is a fan-favourite in terms of B-sides.

 The single was only physically released in the UK.
 The US only had a digital release (i.e., iTunes).
 The song reached number 15 upon UK release.
 In the US, the song debuted at number 45 on the Hot Dance Music/Club Play chart on 14 January 2006.
 It eventually reached number 6.

-The track is one of the few Depeche Mode songs to feature a real bass, which is played by Andrew Fletcher.
+The track is one of the few Depeche Mode songs to feature a real bass, which is played by Andy Fletcher.